 - 25% of the offspring will have a homozygous dominant genotype (BB).

 - 25% of the offspring will have a homozygous recessive genotype (bb).

 - 50% of the offspring will have a heterozygous genotype (Bb).

 Dihybrid cross or trihybrid cross where more than one trait are under consideration; probabilities are based on possibilities of monohybrid crosses.
 Dihybrid cross can be easily understood by making two separate monohybrid crosses.

 The two traits are considered to be inherited independently the probability of a seed to be green or yellow is independent of the seed being round or wrinkled.
 However, yellow and round characteristics of the seed are dominant.
 Independent assortment of these traits allowed application of product rule of probability to the case of dihybrid cross.

-Prediction of Unknown Genotype Through Test Cross
+Prediction of an Unknown Genotype Through Test Cross

-Unknown genotype of an individual can be predicted through the method devise by Mendel, i.e., creating a cross between homozygous recessive individual and the individual with unknown genotype but dominant phenotype.
+Unknown genotype of an individual can be predicted through the method devised by Mendel, i.e., creating a cross between homozygous recessive individual and the individual with unknown genotype but dominant phenotype.
 This method will uncover the unknown genotype.
 This signifies the importance of monohybrid test cross as it helps with detection of recessive alleles which impacts negatively on the population.

 In the following example, brown is the dominant eye color while blue is the recessive.
 An individual with an unknown genotype but brown colored eyes is crossed with homozygous recessive individual.